 As part of implementation activities for the WAP’s Action 4, to protect and restore important ecosystems, the CDFW Instream Flow Program will support flow enhancement activities and develop flow criteria in priority streams that support critical habitat for threatened and endangered anadromous salmonids including Chinook salmon, coho salmon, and steelhead.
-As flow criteria are developed, CDFW will submit flow recommendations to the State Water Resources Control Board (SWRCB) for consideration in planning efforts and water allocation decisions, pursuant to Public Resources Code §10000-10005.
+CDFW will develop flow criteria for use in water management planning and decision making processes, which may include being submitted to the State Water Resources Control Board (SWRCB) pursuant to Public Resources Code §10000-10005.

 The five priority streams are: